sfzhang15/RefineDet/README.md

 <img src="http://www.cbsr.ia.ac.cn/users/sfzhang/Research/RefineDet/results.jpg" alt="RefineDet results on multiple datasets" width="600px">
 </p>

-_Note: RefineDet300+ and RefineDet512+ are evaluated with the multi-scale testing strategy, whose code has been released at this repositories._
+_Note: RefineDet300+ and RefineDet512+ are evaluated with the multi-scale testing strategy.
+The code of the multi-scale testing has also been released in this repositories._

 ### Citing RefineDet

-Please cite RefineDet in your publications if it helps your research:
+Please cite our paper in your publications if it helps your research:

     @inproceedings{xxxxxx,
       title = {Single-Shot Refinement Neural Network for Object Detection},